mgifford/a11y-contracting/README.md

 Building Accessibility Best Practices into Contracting

 ## Questions for the Procurer (Client):
- - Is there an accessibility specific procurement policy or a procurement policy where accessibility is mentioned?
+ - Is there an established accessibility procurement policy or a procurement policy where accessibility is explicitly mentioned?
  - The procurement contract should include language that specifically documents how satisfactory progress on accessibility will be measured.
  - If the product is currently accessible, the contract should include language that assures continued accessibility as the product is updated.
  - Who on the organization's side is responsible for evaluating accessibility of the product delivered?
  - Is there a 3rd party audit built into procurment?
  - Do your boiler-plate contracts state that your organization owns the IP generated?
 If you are using open-source software, do you explicitly support fixing problems (or even reporting) problems in the source libraries?
- - How are VPATs seen & evaluated within your institution?
+ - How are Voluntary Product Accessibility Template (VPAT)s seen & evaluated within your institution?
+ - Has Vendor inability to provide accessible products has affected purchasing decisions?
+ - How are you planning to use the product?
+ - Would you be able and willing to submit problems to the product's issue tracking system?
+ - When a product has a fix for a problem that you have identified, would you be willing to help verify the fix?
+ - What assistive technology is commonly supported?
+ - Who is going to be the primary accessibility lead within our organization?

 ## RFO requirements section: